-I would love to be able to use a drafting ruler (one cup size) or a master pattern (cup size up to E).
+I would love to be able to use a drafting ruler or a master pattern.
 They cover most of the issues dealt with by an ‘easy fitting’ method, and make drafting a basic block look so easy.
-But sadly I haven’t got a standard neckline shape, or a standard shoulder slope and upper back, or a standard armhole and sleeve head shape which are the same at front and back, or the standard distribution of bodice length above and below the armhole, or a standard crotch curve.
-And my waist and hips are not divided into 4 equal lengths by centre and side seams (I could go on – did I mention that I have prominent high hips.)
+They should certainly give you a result that is better than using a commercial pattern.
+But sadly I haven’t got a standard shoulder slope and upper back, or a standard armhole and sleeve head shape which are the same at front and back, or the standard distribution of bodice length above and below the armhole, or a standard crotch curve.
+And my waist and hips are not divided into 4 equal lengths by centre and side seams (I could go on – did I mention I have prominent high hips.)

-These are all ‘non average’ curves, bumps, and proportions.
+All the fit issues I mentioned are ‘non average’ curves, bumps, and proportions.
 Some ‘easy’ fitting and pattern drafting methods do include bust cup size.
 But, for most curves, bumps and proportions, ‘easy’ fitting and ‘personal’ pattern drafting methods just use ‘industry standard’ shapes and measures.
 And poor fit in such areas all affect the look and comfort of a garment.

 I finally got good sleeveless bodice and skirt fit with the help of Brooks Ann Camper.
 She doesn’t adapt an ‘average’ pattern or use any ‘standard’ body measures.
 She has you draft a starter block entirely from your own measures.
 Then has you fit a muslin made from it to your body, with instructions and much help available.
-By the time I’d finished the fitting process there was not a single feature of my starter bodice block that was unchanged.
-It’s not quick or easy, but very rewarding (at last I have comfortable armholes, most fitting methods don’t mention them).
+By the time I’d finished this muslin-changing process there was not a single feature of my starter bodice block that was unchanged.
+A clear message that drafting a pattern block does not work for me (which I already knew from attempting other drafts).
+The fitting is not quick or easy, but very rewarding (at last I have comfortable armholes, most fitting methods don’t mention them).

 But we all like different teaching styles, she’s not for everyone.